 However, there are a few drawbacks, particularly with cheap synthetic shorts.
 It’s important to take note of the washing instructions because they may not be as forgiving as some materials.
 Thin fabrics can tear easily, and synthetics tend to trap perspiration, which makes them clingy and uncomfortable.
 That said, the advanced synthetics used in some sport shorts can wick moisture away from the body.
 With so many fiber mixes available, each needs to be looked at in some detail before you make your decision.

 Linen has long been a favorite clothing material in tropical climates.
 Very lightweight, linen is very breathable, too.
 Washing and drying don’t present any problems as long as you use low temperatures.
 You might want to check the thickness of the material because in some cases it can be semitransparent.
 Linen can crease easily, but many see that as part of its charm.
+If you're attending a casual beach wedding, linen is a great choice.

 Wool is often overlooked but can produce very sleek, stylish shorts for men.
 It can also be surprisingly rugged.
 Unfortunately, it’s quite an expensive material and can be more difficult to clean.
 Get it wrong and you can end up with very long, loose shorts, or it can shrink into a dense mass like felt!